cea-wismar/SES_Tbx_Matlab/README.md

 structure needs to be set.
 Choosing an existing PES or FPES file sometimes blocks the pruning or flattening process and the PES or FPES in the file is displayed.

+- Siblings of multi-aspect nodes and siblings of aspect and multi-aspect nodes on the second layer of the SES cannot be pruned.

 - Next to the built-in examples more examples are in the directory "more_examples".
 In this directory a documentation for some of these examples is placed.